DanielHearn/danielhearn.github.io/src/blog/content/blog/spaceshipped/index.md

     "Achieves the theme's mechanics with only 18 cards", "Print and Plays well",
-    "Choices for riskier plays or longer plays that might risk to losing to the enemy", ]
+    "Choices for riskier plays or longer plays that might risk to losing to the enemy", "Great multi use cards that packs lots of gameplay into very little", ]
 cons:
   [
-    "Balance, some upgrades seem worse than others even when considering different builds", "Randomness can suddenly destroy your ship and end the game without any notice and time to prepare", ]
+    "Balance, some upgrades statistically worse than others", "Randomness can suddenly end the game without any notice and time to prepare", "Some games can drag on due to poor market cards, resulting in inconsistent game lengths", ]
 review: "RECOMMENDED"
 buy_links: